QS-Cube/ED2/README.md

 $ ./setup.sh

-Before running make.sh, open the file and select the compiler (ARG1=gfortran/ifort) and the linear algebra library (ARG2=lapack/mkl).
+Before running setup.sh, open the file and select the compiler (ARG1=gfortran/ifort) and the linear algebra library (ARG2=lapack/mkl).
 After executing the samples, all results are stored in the examples directories.

 # Developers
 Hiroshi Ueda, Daisuke Yamamoto and Tokuro Shimokawa